alexs2112/TerminalHero/README.md

 - Remove Encounter.finished and instead populate the player log with it
 - Remove Room.revealed from dungeon rooms, instead store it in player_log like encounters
 - Fix locked doors
-- Load the player in the correct area
-	- This means we will always load into either the World or the Dungeon screen, which is acceptable
-  - Set both Area.player and Player.area
 - Fix QuestSteps
 - Load Quests by name/id
 - Save and Load Level Up Handler, will need to reference each stored companion that has already been pickled